liyanchang/yubikey-setup/README.md

 fi
 ```

-_Not sure if you have to logout/login, or not here.
+_Not sure if you have to logout/login or not here, to ensure GPG Tools can pickup the new config.
 I did just in case.
-You probably just have to restart GPG Agent._
+You probably just have to restart GPG Agent and Bash._

 Now, we'll convert your GPG public key to a SSH public key and add it to a server.